-Plus, with so much going on, like parties, holiday shopping, etc., it might feel like you don’t even have the time.
+Plus, with so much going on — parties, holiday shopping, etc. — it might feel like you don’t even have the time.

-But getting your sweat on three times a week or going for a 20 - 30 minute walk every day — maybe take Coco for a walk — can be the difference between staying cold-free and being bedridden for a few days.
+But getting your sweat on three times a week or going for a 20 - 30 minute walk every day — maybe even taking Coco for a walk — can be the difference between staying cold-free and being bedridden for a few days.

 Your immune system will thank you.